jakn09ab/Assignment1/README.md

 1. Source the two scripts that you wrote using the source command (use the project directory as working directory, so that we don't have to change the path each time we run the script on a different machine).
 After this, you should see two data frames in the R environment.
 2. Merge the two data frames by id using the merge function.
 3. Change the type of the categorical variables to factor using the factor commands.
 Use the labels from the description of Step 1.
-4. Calculate descriptive statistics by sex using the summary and table/prop.table functions for continuous and categorical variables, respectively.
+4. Calculate descriptive statistics overall (e.g. summary function) and by sex (summary within a tapply) using the summary/tapply and table/prop.table functions for continuous and categorical variables, respectively.
     * Median (Q1-Q3) for continuous variables
     * Frequency (%) for categorical variables